Locations:

 How can I prevent oligohydramnios?

 There isn't anything you can do to prevent oligohydramnios.
-Attend all prenatal checkups and be honest with your healthcare provider about your symptoms and medical history.
-Knowing if you’re at risk for low amniotic fluid is your best chance for treating the condition.
+Attend all prenatal check-ups and be upfront with your healthcare provider about your symptoms and medical history.
+Knowing if you’re at risk for low amniotic fluid is your best chance for diagnosing and treating the condition.

 Outlook / Prognosis